• Home

 With its fine spatial sampling, Carbon-I can peek through cloud gaps, dramatically increasing data availability in regions with the largest carbon fluxes, greatest uncertainties and climate feedback.
 Frequent shallow cumulus clouds in the tropics have cloud gaps that are smaler than 1km, dramatically reducing the data yield of current greenhouse gas missions.
 Read more about clouds in the tropics in our GRL paper.

-CH4 emissions are heterogenous across the globe and highest in the tropics.
+CH4 emissions are heterogenous across the globe.

 High spatial resolution enables plume mapping, allowing direct attribution